diego773/monday/README.md

 ## Installation

 Before installing this application on your local computer, ensure that you have Node, NPM and MongoDB installed globally on your machine.
 This application works in Node.
-You can go to the following website to download Node: <a href='https://nodejs.org/en/'>Node</a>, you can go to the following website to download NPM: <a href='https://www.npmjs.com/'>NPM</a>.
-You can go to the following website to download MongoDB: <a href='https://www.mongodb.com/'>MongoDB</a>.
-You can also go to the following website to download Jest: <a href='https://jestjs.io/'>Jest</a>.
+You can go to the following website to download <a href='https://nodejs.org/en/'>Node</a>, you can go to the following website to download <a href='https://www.npmjs.com/'>NPM</a>.
+You can go to the following website to download <a href='https://www.mongodb.com/'>MongoDB</a>.
+You can also go to the following website to download <a href='https://jestjs.io/'>Jest</a>.
+You can also go to the following website to download Supertest: <a href='https://www.npmjs.com/package/supertest'>Supertest</a>.
-If you don't have Postman it's fine you can use any of api testing software, if you don't you can go to the following website to download Postman: <a href='https://www.getpostman.com/'>Postman</a>.
+If you don't have Postman it's fine you can use any of api testing software, if you don't you can go to the following website to download <a href='https://www.getpostman.com/'>Postman</a>.

 Installation: